Enable Hardware-accelerated GPU scheduling¶

 Use High Performance power plan¶

 Open Power Options and select the High Performance power plan, or the Ultimate Performance plan if you have Windows 10 Pro for Workstations.
-For AMD Ryzen users, use a Ryzen specific plan to correctly take advantage of CPPC2.
+For AMD Ryzen Zen 2 and below users, use a Ryzen specific plan to correctly take advantage of CPPC2.
 Alternatively, a custom Ryzen power plan can be used to potentially achieve higher boost clocks.

 Disable Radeon Chill¶